codexstanford/LawScript/IDPL-Language-Documentation.md

-# IDPL Language documentation
+# LawScript Language documentation

 ## Comments

-It is possible to add comment to your pIPDL program using the //, /* */ and # syntaxes
+It is possible to add comment to your LawScript program using the //, /* */ and # syntaxes

 ```
   # a line comment